History | Culture | Ancestry

 Trumpan Church is relatively easy to get to by taking the turn off from the A850 road to Dunvegan.
 Just follow the single track road until it runs out at the end of the peninsula.
 You will be rewarded with spectacular views, and on a clear day you will be able to see North Uist in the distance.
 Incidentally, there are two impressively well preserved Iron Age Brochs on Waternish named Dùn Hallin and Dùn Borrafiach.

 The last location I would like to highlight is also the location of the last Clan battle between the MacDonalds of Sleat and the MacLeods of Dunvegan.
 It took place during the uniquely named War of the One Eyed Woman.
-The war started when Donald Gorm Mòr MacDonald of the MacDonald’s of Sleat married the daughter of Rory Mòr MacLeod.
+The war started when Donald Gorm Mòr MacDonald of the MacDonald’s of Sleat married the sister of Rory Mòr MacLeod.
 At that time of Gaelic history, it was customary to have a trial marriage period of one year and one day, if the marriage was considered agreeable, it was formalised, if not it was annulled.
-At some stage during the trial period, Rory MacLeod’s daughter lost an eye at Dùn Thuilm at Trotternish in Northern Skye.
+At some stage during the trial period, Rory MacLeod’s sister lost an eye at Dùn Thuilm at Trotternish in Northern Skye.
 Further, she bore no children and when the expiry date had been reached for the trial period of marriage, Donald Gorm Mòr MacDonald unceremoniously sent her back to MacLeod on a one eyed donkey, led by a one eyed man with a one eyed dog.
 Rory Mòr MacLeod was outaged and the War of the One Eyed Woman had begun.
 It culminated in the Battle of Coire na Creiche, which many will also recognise as the location of the fairy pools, the mysterious pools of crystal clear water.

 History records the battle as a victory for the MacDonalds of Sleat, but it was said that the the battle was so fierce and so many had been slain, that Allt Coir a ‘Mhadaidh ran red with blood.
 There may be some truth to the legend, as the Scottish crown was sufficiently horrified by the battle to step in and force a truce between the feuding clans, who never again went to war against each other.